khalna5/GenAI_Demo/README.md

-# Login and Dashboard Functionality with Playwright
+# Login, Dashboard, and Products Functionality with Playwright

-This project demonstrates how to implement and test login functionality and dashboard dropdown selection using Playwright.
+This project demonstrates how to implement and test login functionality, dashboard dropdown selection, order management, and product listing using Playwright.

 ## Project Structure

 - `/pages/login.js` - Page Object Model for the login page
 - `/pages/dashboard.js` - Page Object Model for the dashboard page
+- `/pages/products.js` - Page Object Model for the products page
 - `/tests/demo/login.spec.js` - Test cases for valid and invalid login scenarios
-- `/tests/demo/dashboard.spec.ts` - Test cases for dashboard dropdown functionality
+- `/tests/demo/order.spec.js` - Test cases for order page functionality and dropdown selection
-- `/tests/demo/order.spec.js` - Test cases for order placement
+- `/tests/demo/viewAllProduct.spec.js` - Test cases for the View all products page
 - `/tests/pages/login.ts` - Selectors for the login page elements
 - `/tests/pages/dashboard.ts` - Selectors for the dashboard page elements
+- `/tests/pages/orders.ts` - Selectors for the orders page elements
+- `/tests/pages/products.ts` - Selectors for the products page elements
 - `/tests/pages/app.ts` - Common selectors for the application

 ## Login Test Cases